ledrui/Behavioral-cloning-deep-learning/writeup_template.md

 I finally randomly shuffled the data set and put 20% of the data into a validation set.

 I used this training data for training the model.
 The validation set helped determine if the model was over or under fitting.
 The ideal number of epochs was 10 maybe less as evidenced the validation accuracy stopped improving after 10 epoch.
 I used an adam optimizer so that manually training the learning rate wasn't necessary.

+UPDATE:
+My first training pipeline wasn't able to keep the car on the raod for an entire lap.
+To solve that I gahered better data and more data, mostly recovery from the road side.